bluemountain3d/scss-boilerplate/README.md

 The `pages` folder contains page-specific styles, such as styles that only apply to the About or Contact page.

 ### `_index.scss` Files
-Each folder (like `abstracts/functions`, `base`, `components`, etc.) contains an _index.scss file.
+Each folder (like `abstracts/functions`, `base`, `components`, etc.) contains an `_index.scss file`.
 This file serves as a central point to import and consolidate all partials within that folder, making it easy to manage imports in the main `style.scss` file.

 **Purpose** of `_index.scss`
 - **Centralized Imports**: The `_index.scss` file imports all individual partials within its folder.
 For example, `abstracts/[subfolder]/_index.scss` imports all variables, functions, and mixins within each subfolder folder.